exogee-technology/graphweaver/docs/authentication-provider-framework.md

 #### Some issues

-* It's not immediately clear how users are identified.
+* If users are available to Graphweaver through a specified entity available in the schema, then this should provide enough info to manage access controls.
+If there is no User entity, however, it's not immediately clear how users are identified.
 Auth0's React solution hides a lot of the details.
 However at a bare minimum users should be identified by email address, as this is used to verify the user by default.
 On the other hand the client may have configured different methods, so perhaps we should just make it part of the spec that GW agnostically requests an ID string, and the PM provides *something* (eg UUID, simple email address, or something else).

   Use this to configure the local login screen (if using embedded login).
-If using remote login, the user ID should be available in the JWT `subject` claim.
+If using remote login, the user ID should be available in the JWT `sub` claim.

 * In the case of the login with redirection method, the client will handle the landing page completely as it will be hosted by them (or at Auth0 on their behalf).
 However, for embedded login, we may need further config to pass styling to the PM to handle the login component.

 #### Pluggable Module activities

 The Pluggable Module will receive the Auth0 context and manage the authorize call.
-GW can handle the callback, as it is GW which needs to extract the JWT for storage.
+GW frontend can handle the callback, passing the returned JWT to the backend (which may store it in the session).
 The PM should be stateless (other than what is managed by Auth0 React), and so should not need to intercept the callback.

 The PM should also handle the complexity of whether the login is embedded or via redirection to Auth0 or the client's custom domain.

-With respect to checking if the user is authorized, we could check the JWT in the back-end, or have the back-end pass the JWT to the PM to find out.
-However, if the PM is written using Auth0 React, it will not need our token for this.
-In this strategy, whenever back-end GW needs to check that the user is authenticated, it can just ping the PM which can call one of the Auth0 'silent auth' methods.
-This should return a valid token.
+The PM should handle renewals and 'silent' auth calls as required, perhaps using its own storage for ID and request tokens.